po1sigala/live/01-Class-Content/17-CS/README.md

 ### Algorithms

 Practicing algorithm-based interview questions is one of the best ways to prepare for interviews.
-Watch the `📹 Let's Code` video(s) for tips and tricks on how to solve the algorithm.
+Watch the following `📹 Let's Code` videos for tips and tricks on how to solve the algorithm:

 * [01: Reverse Words](./03-Algorithms/01-reverse-no-built-in)